Kaidoz/Rust-NoSteam/README.md

 - Protected steam players against hack(fake steamid)
 - Nosteam players are not displayed in server list to avoid ban
 - Kicked players if use developers ids
+📝️ » Information

+    Make sure you have the Microsoft Visual C++ 2019-2022 Redistributable (x64) and .NET Framework 4.8 installed.
+    Remember to have the latest version of the modification!
+    Check the list of all versions here.

 ### Api
 #### IsPlayerNoSteam